trskop/command-wrapper/man/command-wrapper-exec.1.md

     ```

     This is very useful when designing new commands.

+\--notify
+    Send desktop notification when the command is done.

 \--help, -h
 :   Display help information and exit.
 Same as `TOOLSET_COMMAND help exec`.